 Reckless Discharge of a Firearm Lawyer | Deadly Conduct Attorneys

 Facing accusations of reckless discharge of a firearm in Texas?
-You’ll want experienced legal counsel on your side right away.
+You’ll want an experienced lawyer in your corner.
 Price & Twine, PLLC focuses on weapons offenses and other criminal matters in Georgetown, Texas.
 In addition, we service Bell County, Round Rock, Texas, and surrounding areas.
-We are ready to assist you.
-Do not risk your future.
-Contact Price & Twine, PLLC today at (512) 354-1880 or contact us to ensure that your rights are robustly defended.
+Contact Price & Twine, PLLC today at (512) 354-1880 or contact us for a consultation.